Sonet2/tic-tac-toe/README.md

 # tic-tac-toe
-Simple tic-tac-toe game in Java
+Simple tic-tac-toe game in Java, with simple CSS style :*